- Keeping kids safe

 - Vocational award: To help a young person train for a career or buy equipment for sports or artistic pursuits.

-- Leadership award: To help a young person develop their potential through a course like Outward Bound.
+- Leadership award: To help a young person develop their potential through a course or programme.

-- GFS Scholarship: This is a special scholarship for a young woman in the Wellingon region - see below for details on whether your young person is eligible.
+- GFS Scholarship: This is a special scholarship for a young woman in the Wellington region.

 The GFS Scholarship

-Thanks to the GFS (previously known as Girls' Friendly Society) of Wellington, we are proud to offer a special award to an outstanding young woman, living in the greater Wellington region.
+Thanks to GFS (the Girls Friendly Society), we are proud to offer a special award to an outstanding young woman, living in the greater Wellington region.
 This means she will live between Whanganui, Wairarapa and Wellington.

 What is the scholarship?

-- The scholarship offers a young woman an award of up to $4000 each year to cover course costs;
+- This will offer a young woman an award of up to $3000 each year to cover course costs;

-- It can be for every year of study that she passes successfully; for up to three years, or for the duration of her study.
+- it will be for every year of study or training that she passes successfully for up to three years, or for the course of her study or training.

-- Mentoring: A GFS representative will also meet regularly with the young woman a (couple of times a year) to ensure she is getting the help she needs.
+- a GFS rep will also meet up for coffee with the young woman a couple of times a year to ensure she is getting the help and support she needs.

 How to apply: